nibreh/yellow-plugin-streamlist/README.md

     [player]

-## How to found some radios stream?
+## How to found some radio streams?

 Take a look here: http://wikradio.free.fr